iamshadmirza/TheNextBigWriter/node/Creating-REST-API-Using-NodeJS-ExpressJs-MongoDB-And-Mongoose.md

 Wow, it's working fine data successful store in our collection.

-### Next, let’s create a GET method.
+###  Read Data

-This method will return All Student records.  [know more about GET method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET)
+This method will return All Student records.
+[Know more about GET method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET)

 Now let’s  create a router with our first GET method: